WebDevSiDotCom/WebDevSiDotCom/README.md

 - 🌱 I’m currently learning GraphQL.
 - 👯 I’m looking to collaborate on world changing projects.
 - 💬 Ask me about Golf (only if you dare!).
-- 📫 How to reach me: WebDevSi@pm.me - or more contact info below.
+- 📫 How to reach me: WebDevSi@pm.me - or see my contact info below.

 ## Projects